alexandrecuer/emoncms-docker/README.md

 # multi-containers version

-### An way to deploy a simple Emoncms installation with separate containers
+### A way to deploy an Emoncms installation with separate containers

 One for the php server, one for the database, and one for the broker : [Quickstart](web)